Vishalmast/Disaster-Response-Pipeline-Project/README.md

     Flask

 ###File Description
-    messages_categories.csv: contains all messages data
+    messages_categories.csv: contains all messages data <br>
-    disaster_categories.csv: contains categories data
+    disaster_categories.csv: contains categories data <br>
-    DisasterResponse.db: It contains the cleaned and merged data of messages and categories process_data.py: contains python codes to clean and merge the data.
-This data is stored in DisasterResponse.db train_classifier.py: This will create and evaluate models required run.py: Webapp's frontend codes
+    DisasterResponse.db: It contains the cleaned and merged data of messages and categories <br>
+    process_data.py: contains python codes to clean and merge the data.
+This data is stored in DisasterResponse.db <br>
+    train_classifier.py: This will create and evaluate models required <br>
+    run.py: Webapp's frontend codes